-- Add the olive oil to a bowl and mix in the lemon essential oil and white vinegar.
+- First of all, add the olive oil to a bowl and mix in the lemon essential oil and white vinegar.

 - Stir it well for a few seconds and add it to the spray bottle along with the water.

-- Spray only the amount you need, wait for a few minutes, and wipe the surface with a microfiber cloth to remove dust and dirt.
+- After, spray only the amount you need, wait for a few minutes, and wipe the surface with a microfiber cloth to remove dust and dirt.

-- Repeat this process if you notice that your furniture is still looking dingy.
+- Lastly, repeat this process if you notice that your furniture is still looking dingy.

 Did you know about these homemade tricks for cleaning dust?
 Above all, stop making your life more complicated and try one of them the next time you need to clean your home.It might interest you...